A Guide to Psychology and its

 I had one close colleague, Art, a man without my extensive education but who possessed years of experience in inpatient settings and a vast amount of common sense.
 I learned much from him.

-As for the other “counselors” in the program, well, let’s just say they left a lot to be desired.
+As for the other “counselors” in the program, well, let’s just say they left much to be desired.
 They tended to be afraid of the clients, and on weekends, when Art and I were off-shift, all chaos often broke out.
-Then, on Sunday evenings, Art and I had to pick up the pieces and quiet things down for the rest of the week.
+Then, on Sunday evenings, when Art and I returned, we had to pick up the pieces and quiet things down for the rest of the week.

 Here are three short tales, all true, that illustrate how common sense and honesty work wonders to avert crises.